-The second 8 round performance stage begins on Sunday October 17th.
-Decisions for the first 3 rounds will be made outside of class.
-Then, in class during the week of October 25th, student groups will complete decisions 4 through 8.
+The second stage runs throughout the term and concludes on March 15th in class.
+There will be 8 simulation decisions.
 Check the Course schedule near the end of the syllabus for detailed dates.
 In this simulation you compete against other teams in this class.
 Your team's simulation grade is determined using a score based on stock price (50%) and cumulative net income (50%).
 In addition to the highest grade, the names of the team members with the highest performance will be immortalized on a plaque on a course trophy displayed prominently at the Ron Joyce Centre.
 Bragging rights included.